“You translate everything, whether physical, mental or spiritual, into muscular tension.”

-I began teaching in the fitness industry.
-I joined up with Les Mills and was chosen as a Bodybalance presenter, which felt like a dream come true.
-I continued immersing myself in Yoga Trainings, knowing that I had now reached and age where the philosophies made more sense, the movements felt more conscious, and there seemed to be a never ending amount of realisations to be found
+I began teaching in the fitness industry in early 2006 and joined the Les Mills Tribe, chosen as a Bodybalance presenter, which felt like a dream come true.
+I continued immersing myself in Yoga Trainings, knowing that I had now reached an age where the philosophies made more sense, the movements felt more conscious, and there seemed to be a never ending amount of realisations to be found

-I have travelled the globe, hungry for that moment on the mat you have when you allow a new teacher to guide you to places you never thought you would get to.
-Attending Yoga Conferences around the world, and trainings in countries I had never visited.
-The experience of foreign land being a perfect analogy of the experience of yoga with my body.
+I have travelled the globe, hungry for that moment on the mat you have when you allow a new teacher to guide you to places you never knew existed.
+I have passionately attended Yoga Conferences around the world, and trainings in countries I had never visited.
+The experience of foreign land being a perfect analogy of the experience of yoga and it’s endless path inwards.

 Some of my greatest influences have been Baron Baptiste, completing his Lvl 1 Bootcamp in 2010 was the most intense experience of my life.
 Our ability as a group to dive into the stories we had been telling ourselves about life, and how that was showing up in the present, was an experience I will never forget.
 Ana Forrest, the medicine woman.
 My time with her was of an intense healing which was nurturing but challenging.
 Her invitation to stay with yourself in experiences you normally would run from, sweating in a gently heated room, moving your body beyond it’s comfort zone, and the principles of Forrest Yoga are ones that I still apply in my teaching to this day.
 I was fortunate enough to be a teacher with Power Living when they opened their first studio in Fitzroy, Melbourne.
 Along with this came mentorship from Duncan Peak and time immersed on retreats in Byron Bay, again diving into the consciousness and seeing what needed to be extracted and examined.
 A lot of my teaching and practice to this point, had been dominated primarily by strong power and vinyasa styles.
 All this was about to change…